ShinSeiKen/mhw/README.md

 ## TODO

+- Refactoring
     - Extract some variables to separate files in `.eleventy.js`.
+- Features:
     - Add some nice Social icons and weapon icons.
     - Additional Monster data (e.g. descriptions from Hunting Log).
     - Additional Location data.
-- Additional (Top) Event Quests.
+    - Additional (Top) Event Quests (if enough demand).
     - Leaderboards.
-- Foolproof way for people to add runs.
+    - Foolproof way for people to add runners/runs.
     - Distinguish Tempered, Arch-Tempered, Extreme, Ancient variants.
     - Distinguish between single-player runs and 2P/3P/4P runs.
     - See if we need a separate list of runners:
         - who are known to be good at their weapons ("Weapon Masters").
         - who just happen to have one or two runs with that weapon.
     - Translations of Quests, Weapons, Monsters, Locations (at least go for Japanese).
         - `{{ translations.jp.weapons['great-sword'] }}`
     - Add automatic Edit links.
-- Add special link for Adding new Runners/Runs.
     - Add comments feature (e.g. Disqus).
     - Add more custom fields for Runs/Runners.
-- If there's enough demand, add other quests too.
-- In the future, differentiate between MHW and MHWI runs (separate leaderboards too).
+    - In the future, differentiate between MHW and MHWI runs
+        - Separate leaderboards
+        - Add (community) leagues, such as Utakata Cup
     - Add a specialized Community Events/Leagues page.
     - Quality of Life changes for filtering runs:
         - by weapon
         - multiplayer runs
         - multiple weapons
-- Add (community) leagues, such as Utakata Cup
-- etc.

 ## Links and Resources